-So maybe you aren’t thrilled with the idea that kombucha is made with white sugar and tea.
-Is there a way around the SCOBY’s strict diet?
+So maybe you aren’t thrilled with the idea that kombucha is made with white sugar and black tea.
+Is there a way around your SCOBY’s strict diet?
 Yes!
 You can brew kombucha with honey or maple syrup.
-You can make a version that is made with just herbal tea.
+And you can make kombucha herbal tea.

 There is really only one trick… your SCOBY won’t be happy.
 The SCOBY needs the tannins found in teas and it needs sugar.
 So as long as you have a healthy SCOBY grown in tea and sugar, then you can sacrifice one of its babies to a life in herbal tea or honey.

 - 1 rooibos tea bag or 1 tsp of green tea

 - ¼ cup of pasteurized honey (unpasteurized honey has it's own bacterial culture)

 - 4 cups of filtered water

 - ½ cup of leftover kombucha (or cultured apple cider vinegar)

 - Boil 2 cups of water and make a sweet tea with the tea and sugar (steep until the sugar is dissolved).